garyo/emacs-build/README.md

 - The script needs to track all packages that are required by the Emacs build even if I change the build options.
 - The installation should take as little space as possible, removing useless directories or files that come from the dependencies.
 For instance, headers from libraries used by emacs, spurious documentation files, etc.
 - The script should be able to build other components I regularly use, such as mu, mu4e or pdf-tools, in a way that is not affected by updates to the mingw or msys environments.

+Gary:
+- I want a full emacs build with all the bells and whistles, non-stripped and fully optimized for use as a daily driver.
+I don't care about `aspell` or `pdf-utils` or the other add-ons, so my settings don't build those.

+## Overview

+On Windows, run `emacs-build.cmd [--garyo]` in a powershell window.
+This runs `emacs-build.sh` with the appropriate args to set up mingw and build emacs.
+The build is done in `pkg/` and the final zips are created in `zips/`.
+The file `zips/emacs-master-x86_64-full.zip` has everything; you can unzip that and run from anywhere.
+Alternatively for a local build, just `cp -R pkg/master-x86_64-full/* <emacs-install-dir>` (or `rsync -avz` etc.) to install.

 ## Usage